RealWear HMT-1 and HoloLens 2 are Companion Platforms to Enhance Safety and Productivity

 - The Microsoft HoloLens 2 is focused on Basic Digital Training in safe environments, contextualized in the real world.
 (Digital focus first, real-world focus second.)

-- The RealWear HMT-1 and HMT-1Z1 hands-free, voice operated head-mounted tablet computers are focused on Advanced In-Situation Training in rugged and potentially dangerous, real-world environments.
+- The RealWear HMT-1 and HMT-1Z1 hands-free, voice-controlled head-mounted device is focused on Advanced In-Situation use in rugged and potentially dangerous, real-world environments.
 (Real-world focus first, digital focus second.)

 Congratulations to the HoloLens 2 team for building what may be the best platform for enabling immersive training & 3D visualization.